wspringe/sfwes.nvim/README.md

 ## Key Features

 * Command to deploy your currently open buffer to your project's default org
+  - If lualine is installed, displays an indicator for the deployment status
 * Command to refresh the metadata in your currently open buffer from your project's default org
+   - If lualine is installed, displays an indicator for the refresh status
 * Command to create a new apex or trigger class, or lwc

 ### Running tests